Egypt·November 3 - 13 2023

 Day 8: Friday, November 10th, 2023

-This morning we’ll say goodbye to our amazing crew after a fantastic and relaxing ride.
-We’ll drive for 3.5 hours south to see the Abu Simbel temple, one of the most impressive buildings not just in Egypt but the whole world.
+This morning, we’ll say goodbye to our amazing crew after a fantastic and relaxing ride.
+We’ll drive 3.5 hours south to see the Abu Simbel temple, one of the most impressive buildings, not just in Egypt, but the whole world.
 Abu Simbel was cut into the rock mountain out of a single piece of rock, its facade decorated with four statues of King Ramesses.
-A yummy falafel lunch will be eaten en route.
+We'll have a yummy falafel lunch en route.

-Back in Aswan city we’ll check into the legendary Old Cataract hotel.
-This is where King Fouad once entertained, and Agatha Christie sipped cocktails and stayed for an entire year in 1937 while she wrote “Death on the Nile”.
+Back in Aswan City, we’ll check into the legendary Old Cataract Hotel.
+This is where King Fouad entertained, and Agatha Christie sipped cocktails.
+She stayed for a year in 1937 while she wrote “Death on the Nile.”

-The majestic hotel sits on a pink granite cliff overlooking the world’s longest river.
-This ravishing and iconic place had a fabled guest list of royals and dignitaries.
-Be sure to take a dip in the pool during your stay here, it's absolutely delightful.
+The majestic hotel is on a pink granite cliff overlooking the world’s longest river.
+This iconic place has a fabled guest list of royals and dignitaries.
+Be sure to take a dip in the pool.
+It's absolutely delightful.

-After check-in we'll meet for late afternoon high tea (which will serve as your dinner) as we watch the sailboats pass by.
+After we've checked in, we'll meet for late afternoon high tea (which will serve as your dinner) as we watch the sailboats pass.
 Watching the sun go down in this setting is beyond gorgeous.

-After an early morning you'll sleep soundly tonight in your room befitting a queen.
+After the early morning, you'll sleep soundly tonight in a room fit for a queen.

 Included